 Individual presentations, and a summary of the discussions resulting from the panel, are available for download in their original Spanish-language form in the publication: Sitios Arqueológicos en el Area Maya: Un reto para la conservación.
 Abstracts of the presentations are available in the English version of the publication: Archaeological Sites in the Maya Area: A Conservation Challenge.

-In 2010, the GCI will continue its research on site management to better understand the ways the conservation management planning process is perceived around the world and to aid the GCI in adapting its current practices to promote success in different contexts.
+The GCI conducted its research on site management to better understand the ways the conservation management planning process is perceived around the world and to aid the GCI in adapting its current practices to promote success in different contexts.

-- Identifying challenges in the development of management plans around the world, how those challenges have been resolved, and lessons that can be applied to other projects;
+- Challenges in the development of management plans around the world, how those challenges have been resolved, and lessons that can be applied to other projects;

 - Outlining factors that have influenced success in different areas of the world;

-- Examining situations where people have tried to apply the site management model promoted by the GCI and have effectively adapted it to their particular context;
+- Situations in which people have tried to apply the site management model promoted by the GCI and have effectively adapted it to their particular context;

-- Identifying ways of making the process more flexible and examining patterns concerning the responsiveness of the process;
+- Ways of making the process more flexible and examining patterns concerning the responsiveness of the process